odcheck/check_snmp_uptime/README.txt

 This plugin can check the uptime of a host using SNMP v1 queries.

 check_snmp_uptime is written in Bash and is distributed under the GPLv2 license.
-This plugin have been created by Yoann LAMY.
+This plugin have been orginal created by Yoann LAMY and forked by Ben Odenthal

 Usage: ./check_snmp_uptime -H xxx.xxx.xxx.xxx -C public -w 50 -c 100